zlxlty/Islandr/README.md

 >>> faker.groups()
 >>> faker.posts()
 ```
-A admin account with email `skylty01@gmail.com` and password `123` will be added into your database for testing
+An admin account with email `skylty01@gmail.com` and password `123` will be added into your database for testing

 100 users ,groups and posts will be added into your database